emilianobovetti/fpc/README.md

 ![xkcd standards][xkcd-standards]

-Anyway I'll try to show `fpc`'s' approach to functional javascript with some examples.
+Anyway I'll try to show `fpc`'s approach to functional javascript with some examples.

 ```javascript
 import { pipe, forEach } from 'fpc';